 We checked whether the service was working within the principles of the MCA and whether any conditions on authorisations to deprive a person of their liberty were being met.
 The manager and staff had completed training in these areas and understood the principles.
 We saw entries in care records about mental capacity and assessments.
 Where appropriate relatives were involved and if required the service could access independent mental capacity advocates to support people and ensure their best interests.
 When required, the manager had submitted applications for DoLS authorisations.
-At the time of inspection five applications had been made and approved under DoLS.
+At the time of inspection everyone living in the home had had applications approved under DoLS.

-We observed staff interaction with people and looked at the way people were supported throughout the day.
+We observed staff interaction with people and looked at the way people were supported.
 We saw that staff understood the support needs of people well, and that they also understood people's preferred method of communicating their needs.
 Staff supported people in a respectful manner, and always ensured that where possible, people were given the time to voice their opinion and give consent to whatever activity or tasks they were being invited to participate in.

 Each person had their own key worker who supported them with all aspects of their day to day living and who ensured that support plans with associated risks were implemented and reviewed with support from the manager.
 Keyworkers also ensured that monthly reviews were held as well as preparing for the service users annual reviews with funding authorities.
-There was positive feedback about the service from an advocate who regularly worked with one person.

 People had enough to eat and drink to keep them healthy and had good quality, quantity and choice of food and drinks available to them.
 Menus were planned with the involvement of people, with people's preferences being incorporated into the overall menu for each week.
 People's special dietary needs were met and their preferences for food were identified in their support plans.
 Where a specific need had been identified, such as food needing to be prepared in a particular way to aid swallowing this was done.
+Meals were prepared in each individual flatlet of the home, which allowed for a more person-centred approach and homely feel.
+A food and drink diary was completed for each person on a daily basis, which enabled staff to monitor the intake by people.

-Staff completed a record of Personal Daily Outcomes (PDO) for each service user on a daily basis and there were records of health appointments, health action plans and contacts of relevant professionals in place for everyone.
-The service had developed strong working relationships with a range of professionals from the local Community team, including psychologists, community nurses and the local GP surgery
+We saw records of health appointments, health action plans and contacts of relevant professionals in place for everyone.
+The service had developed strong working relationships with a range of professionals from the local Community team, including psychologists, community nurses and the local GP surgery.